Akshay Kumar falls victim to the 'Boycott Bollywood' trend in new Selfiee teaser | Hindi Movie News - ExBulletin

 Sharing the same trailer, Emraan wrote, “Superstar ke saath #Selfiee nahi, panga le liya.

 Watch #SelfieeTrailer2 now.
-Aage ki story – in cinemas only, February 24.”
+Aage ki story – only in cinemas, February 24.”

 There is another treat for fans.
 In a new teaser for the film, “Boycott Bollywood is featured.”
 “Boycott Bollywood” has been trending for quite some time on social media as Bollywood is repeatedly attacked for various reasons.